So Sick: Covers and samples

 In 2020, Australian rapper The Kid Laroi released a reworking of the song called "Need You Most (So Sick)", from his debut mixtape, F*ck Love.
 The song was sampled by Pop Smoke for his 2021 song "Woo Baby" (featuring Chris Brown) contained in his second album Faith.
+Central Cee and Lil Durk's collaboration "Truth in the Lies" sampled the song's instrumental.
+In 2019, American rapper Luh Kel's song '"Pull Up" from the album "Mixed Emotions" also sampled this song.